QuantumMisaka/ATST-Tools/README.md

 ```
 to generate `init_neb_chain.traj` for continuation calculation.

-Also, if you want to preserve property information in traj_collect.py, you can manually edit the script to specify `no_calc = False`, or use:
+Also, if you want to preserve property information in traj_collect.py (especially for AutoNEB process which is nearly finished), you can manually edit the script to specify `no_calc = False`, or use:
 ```bash
 python neb_post.py --autoneb neb.traj ./run_autoneb???.traj
 ```